uviclibraries/rstudio/tidyverse-data.md

 <br> <u>Here’s how we’ll do it:</u>

-- Assign the mutation (modification) to an existing variable
+- Assign the mutation (modification) to the existing dataframe (or new object if you want to create a new one rather than adding a new column to an existing one)
-  - `existing_data frame_name <-`
+  - `existing_dataframe_name <-`
-- Identify the existing variable name of the object you want to mutate
+- Identify the existing name of the object you want to mutate
-  - `purchaseData`
+  - `existing_dataframe_name`
-- Use a pipe to identify the action being performed on our existing variable
+- Use a pipe to identify the action being performed on our existing object
   - `%>%`
-- Identify that the action being performed on the existing variable is the mutation
+- Identify that the action being performed on the existing object is the mutation
   - using the `mutate()` function
 - Pass the condition in as the parameter for the `mutate` function